-Vector Fields: Partial derivative: Organization scaler field function, Line integral of a vector field Divergence in Cartesian coordinate, Gauss divergence theorem Physical meaning of divergence of a vector, concept of solid angle, Gauss law from inverse square law, Gauss law in differential form.
-The Laplace apparator, Poisson and Laplace equations.
-Curl of a vector function, Gurl in Cartesian coordinates.
+Vector Fields: Partial derivative Configuration scaler field function, Line integral of a vector field Divergence in Cartesian coordinate, Gauss divergence theorem Physical metal probability of a vector, concepts of solid angle, Gauss law in differential form.
+The Laplace and Laplace equations Curl of a vector function, Gurlein Cartesian coordinates.
 Stoke's theorem.
 The physical meaning of curl of a vector.
 Vector identities using del operator.

-The field of Moving Charges: Concept of Electrostatic field and potential due to discrete charges and continuous charge distribution, Potential energy of a system of charges, Application: Energy required to build a uniformly charged sphere, classical radius of an electron.
+The field of Moving Charges: Concept of Electrostatic field and potential due to discrete charges and continuous charge distribution, Potential energy of a system of charges, Application: Energy required to build a uniformly charged splitter classical radius of an electron.
 The potential and field due to short dipole (in polar and three dimensional Cartesian coordinates), the torque and force on a dipole in an external field.